There are many things to worry about when it comes to running your home.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heater to keep things in the house comfortable, that should be a major sign that it’s time to re-evaluate your furnace.
-There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some consideration to your thermostat.
+If you are having to constantly hike up the heater to keep things in the house cozy, that should be a major sign that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some consideration to your thermostat.

 6. Humidity Issues